 To Make Thandai Masala

 - To Make Instant Thandai Masala Powder, simply add all the nuts, seed and paste to a grinder (I use Vitamix) and grind for 30 seconds.
 Stop and scrape the sides.
 Once the nuts have broken down, just pulse several times in intervals of 10-12 seconds.
 The nuts should be powdered but not release too much oil and turn pasty.
 Tip: You can roughly chop the nuts before grinding to make it easy on the grinder.
 To Make Wet Thandai Masala :- Soak the nuts, spices and seeds for 10 minutes in warm water.
 Drain and discard the water.
 Add everything to a blender, add 4-5 tablespoon milk (or as needed) and blend into a thick paste.
-Note:-You can use water to blend as well
+Note:-You can use water to blend.

 To Make Thandai